Aakashvani/tic-tac-toe-game/README.md

 # ❌Tic Tac Toe Game⭕

-This game is build by just for fun for something new, in this application i used Vue.JS (for the first time), Tailwind.css and JS.
+This game is build by just for fun for learning something new, in this application i used Vue.JS (for the first time), Tailwind.css and JS.

 It was really fun with so many learning while building this game.